Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Customization.md

 ### Major Features

-- Support for different variations on card fields (such as dropdown vs text input)
+- Support for different variations on card fields *(i.e. dropdown or text input)*
 - Support for CSS stylesheet injection into the iFrames
 - Support for applying custom fonts to the iFrame input fields
 - Support for custom placeholder or dropdown option text enabling easier internationalization
-- Support for brand identification as well as restricting the allowed brands for entry
+- Support for brand identification as well as restricting the allowed brands for payment
 - Support for automatic field validation
-- Support for masking of card number and security code with different flavors supported
+- Support for masking of card number and security code
 - Support for auto-formatting of card number and card expiry
-- Support for various event handlers so that integrators can respond to events in real time via "hooks"

 ---